-My view of nutritional diets harkens back to the classic textbook Nutrition and Physical Degeneration by the dentist Weston Price, first published in 1945.
+My view of nutritional diets harkens back to the classic traditional foods textbook Nutrition and Physical Degeneration by the dentist Weston A. Price, first published in 1945.
 Though within the alternative medical world, this 526 page text is well known and widely read, in the academic medical universe the book is unknown and never read, as if it just never existed.

 As his followers well know, for some seven years beginning in the 1930’s, Dr. Price traveled the world studying isolated groups of humans still following at the time a way of life largely untouched by Western industrialization and “modern” agricultural practices.
 Price’s journey took him from the Arctic of the Eskimos, to the high Andes of the Inca descendents, to the African savannah of the Masai, to high mountain valleys of Swiss Alpine herders, to Polynesia and its fishing culture, and just about everywhere else in between.
 Though he evaluated many aspects of each indigenous group in the many regions he visited, Price focused his attention on the diet and the health of the people living according to time-honored, centuries old wisdom about food, and eating.
 Then, he investigated the dietary habits and health of those people in each area who might have migrated to regional towns and adopted a more Westernized lifestyle and eating pattern, consisting primarily of canned, processed, refined, overcooked and highly sweetened foodstuffs shipped from long distances.
 He then compared the incidence of various diseases, such as dental caries, cancer and tuberculosis among those living a traditional life, to those eating “Western.”